olitreadwell/flatiron-teaching-python-p3-sqlalchemy-one-to-many/README.md

 ## Introduction

-We already know that we can build our SQL tables such that they associate with one another via **primary keys** and **foreign keys**.
-We can also use SQLAlchemy to access data across different tables by establishing relationships in code, without having to write tons of code ourselves, following the idea of **convention over configuration**.
+We already know we can build our SQL tables so they associate with each other by using **primary keys** and **foreign keys**.
+We can also use SQLAlchemy to access data across different tables by setting up relationships in code.
+That way we don't have to write tons of code ourselves, following the idea of **convention over configuration**.

-SQLAlchemy relationships make it easy to establish relationships between our models, without having to write a ton of SQL ourselves.
+SQLAlchemy relationships make it easy to set up relationships between our database models in a few lines of python.
+Instead of needing to write 3-4 times as many lines SQL.
 Sounds great, right?
 Now that we have you totally hooked, let's take a look at how we use these SQLAlchemy relationships.

-Before we begin, run `pipenv install; pipenv shell` to generate and enter your virtual environment.
+> Before we begin, run `pipenv install; pipenv shell` to generate and enter your virtual environment.
 This will install `sqlalchemy`, `alembic`, `faker`, `pytest`, and `ipdb`.